VNG-Realisatie/authorization-decision-log/architecture.md

 The Authorization Decision Logs defines a standard format for recording decisions made by Externalized Access Management (EAM) systems .

-The goal of the standard is to enable reconstitute the environment of historical decisions to enable replay and analysis while preventing unneccesary data duplication.
+The goal of the standard is to enable reconstitution of the environment in which historical authorization decisions were made to enable evaluation and exploration of decision while preventing unneccesary data duplication.

-The inputs to the Authorization Decision Log come from the following standard EAM or PxP components as introduced in [[NIST.SP.800-162]].
+The inputs to the Authorization Decision Log come from the following standard EAM or PxP components as introduced in [[NIST.SP.800-162]] and adopt the information model introduced in the [[AuthZEN]].

 <figure>